Travis Lakins Sr.: Boston Red Sox

 The Red Sox selected Lakins in the sixth round of the 2015 MLB Draft, signing him for an above-slot bonus of $320,000.
-Lakins struck out three batters in two shutout innings during his only appearance with the Class A Short Season Lowell Spinners in 2015.
-He then pitched for the GCL Red Sox, but only in the playoffs.
+Lakins struck out three batters in two shutout innings during his only appearance with the Low–A Lowell Spinners in 2015.
+He then pitched for the rookie–level Gulf Coast League Red Sox, but only in the playoffs.
 In his brief stint, Lakins showed a quick arm from a three-quarters arm slot, offering a three-pitch mix with a fastball-curveball-changeup combination, with his fastball sitting at 92–94 mph and topping out at 96 with a bit of sink and run.
 The curveball flashed plus-potential at 75–76 mph with two-plane, tight rotation and hard snap, while the changeup ranged 83–87 mph and also showed plus potential with late dive away from left-handed hitters when down in the zone.
 He also used a heavy mix of curveballs and changeups both early and behind in counts, showing consistency with the secondaries pitches and refined command and control overall.

-In 2016, Lakins was promoted two levels up to the Class A-Advanced Salem Red Sox.
+In 2016, Lakins was promoted two levels up to the High–A Salem Red Sox.
 In the month of April, he led the Salem pitching staff with a 3–1 record and a 2.13 ERA in four starts, striking out 26 and walking 10 in 25 1/3 innings of work.
 In early August, Lakins was placed on the disabled list with right elbow inflammation and did not pitch for the rest of the season.
 He went 6–3 in 19 starts and a relief appearance, featuring a 5.93 ERA with 79 strikeouts and 36 walks in 91 innings.